-The authors are grateful to the members of the Data Assimilation Research Team, RIKEN R-CCS and of the Meteorological Research Institute for fruitful discussions.
-The SPEEDY-LETKF code is publicly available at https://github.com/takemasa-miyoshi/letkf.
-Part of the results was obtained using the K computer at the RIKEN R-CCS through proposal numbers ra0000015 and hp150019.
-This study was partly supported by JST CREST Grant number JPMJCR1312, and JSPS KAKENHI Grant number JP16K17806.
+Acknowledgements.
+The authors are grateful to the members of the Data Assimilation Research Team, RIKEN R-CCS, and the Meteorological Research Institute for fruitful discussions.
+The SPEEDY-LETKF code is publicly available at https://github.com/ takemasa-miyoshi/letkf (last access: 18 October 2016).
+Part of the results was obtained using the K computer at the RIKEN R-CCS through proposal nos. ra000015 and hp150019.